taheaton/taheaton.github.io/Readme.md

 - Clone this repo
 - Run `npm install` to install all necessary dependencies
 - Run `gulp start` to start the server and a handful of other tasks

+This project also uses Angular and Angular Router, both of which are necessary for full functionality.

+-npm install angular-ui-router --save
+-npm install angular --save

 ## Assets Installed By Default